machman5/essential-launcher/README.md

 ## Features

 - Small: <50 KB APK size
-- App drawer to launch, uninstall, and show information about that app.
+- App drawer to launch, and show information about that app.
 - Home screen with ability to add a widget or show nothing.
-- Dock with four frequently used applications.
+- Dock with five frequently used applications.
 - Pin applications to dock.
 - Transparent background.
 - LTR as well as RTL support.